-149. Harold marches to meet William. - Harold, having gathered what forces he could, marched to meet William at Sentac, a place midway between Pevensey and Hastings, and about five miles back from the coast.
-Here, on the evening of the thirteenth, he entrenched himself on a hill, and there the battle was waged.
+149. Harold marches to meet William (1066). - Harold, having gathered what forces he could, marched to meet William at Senlac, a place midway between Pevensey and Hastings, and about five miles back from the coast.
+Here, on the evening of the 13th of October, he entrenched himself on a hill, and there the battle was waged.

 Harold had the advantage of the stockaded fort he had built; William, that of a body of cavalry and archers, for the English fought on foot with javelins and battle-axes mainly.
 The Saxons spent the night in feasting and song; the Normans, in prayer and confession.

-150. The Battle (Oct.
-14, 1068).-On the morning of the fourteenth the fight began.
+150. The Battle, 1066. - On the morning of the 14th of October the fight began.
 It lasted until dark, with heavy loss on both sides.
 At length William's strategy carried the day, and Harold and his brave followers found to their cost that then, as now, it is "the thinking bayonet" which conquers.
-The English king was slain and every man of his chosen troops with him.
-A monkish chronicler, in speaking of the Conquest, says that "the vices of the Saxons had made them effeminate and womanish, wherefore it came to pass that, running against Duke William, they lost themselves and their country with one, and that an easy and light, battle."
+The English King was slain and every man of his chosen troops with him.

+A monkish chronicler, in speaking of the Conquest, says that "the vices of the Saxons had made them effeminate and womanish, wherefore it came to pass that, running against Duke William, they lost themselves and their country with one, and that an easy and light battle."1

 Doubtless the English had fallen off in many ways from their first estate; but the record at Senlac (or Hastings) shows that they had lost neither strength, courage, nor endurance, and a harder battle or a longer was never fought on British soil.

-151. The Abbey of Battle; Harold's Grave. -A few years later, the Norman conqueror built the Abbey of Battle on the spot to commemorate the victory by which he gained his crown, and to have perpetual prayers chanted by the monks over the Norman soldiers who had fallen there.
+151. The Abbey of Battle; Harold's Grave. - A few years later the Norman conqueror built the Abbey of Battle on the spot to commemorate the victory by which he gained his crown.
+He ordered that the monks should chant perpetual prayers over the Norman soldiers who had fallen there.

 Here, also, tradition represents him as having buried Harold's body, just after the fight, under a heap of stones by the seashore.
-Some months later, it is said that the friends of the English king removed the remains to Waltham, near London, and buried them in the church which he had built and endowed there.1 Be that as it may, his grave, wherever it is, is the grave of the old England, for henceforth a new people (though not a new race) and a somewhat modified form of government appear in the history of the island.
+Some months later it is said that the friends of the English King removed the remains to Waltham, near London, and buried them in the church which he had built and endowed there.1